Etondi/bike_purchasing_customer_analysis/README.md

 The goal of this project is to analyze the demographics and  behavior of customers who purchase bikes and to develop data-driven decision making for business growth and customer satisfaction.
 I explored key metrics such as average income, age distribution, and commute distance.

 ## Data Sources:
+The dataset used in this project was obtained from [Kaggle](https://www.kaggle.com/datasets/swaptr/layoffs-2022).

 The full Google Sheets project can be viewed [here](https://docs.google.com/spreadsheets/d/1lnW-6IZPMa3qBn5QJgeDVPCk4sQG6SL7U_bOiHMNmsk/edit?usp=sharing)

 ## Tools